deeruttenberg/HalictidClimateModeling/README.md

 ## EMCompDet.R

 This code generates the models, and visualizations, in Figures 2a', 2b', and 2c'.
-All parameters are hard coded, and all behaviors we examined are commented out.
+All parameters are hard coded, and all suites of parameters we examined are commented out.

 ## PlotClimateData.R and BritishDataAnalysis.R